Manfred Moore

-Manfred Moore (December 22, 1950 – January 11, 2020) was an American professional American football running back and, briefly, rugby league footballer who played in the 1970s.
+Manfred Moore (December 22, 1950 – January 11, 2020) was an American professional American football running back and, briefly, rugby league player who played in the 1970s.

 Early years

 Moore was born in Martinez, California.
 He graduated from San Fernando High School in San Fernando, California.
 He played college football for the University of Southern California.

 Professional career

 NFL career

-Moore was a 9th round selection (216th overall) in the 1974 NFL Draft by the San Francisco 49ers.
+Moore was a 9th round selection (216th overall) in the 1974 NFL draft by the San Francisco 49ers.
 He played for the 49ers in 1974 and 1975, being named their special teams player of the year in both seasons.
 He then spent the 1976 NFL season with the Tampa Bay Buccaneers, after being selected by them in the 1976 NFL expansion draft.
-Near the end of the 1976 season he was cut by the winless Buccaneers (0-13 at that point) and signed by the Oakland Raiders to replace their injured kick returner Rick Jennings.
+Near the end of the 1976 season he was cut by the winless Buccaneers (0–13 at that point) and signed by the Oakland Raiders to replace their injured kick returner Rick Jennings.